 Following the production of the experimental Ultra High Relief coins and the limited number of High Relief coins, the relief was lowered once again to make mass production more feasible.
 Chief Engraver Charles Barber modified the design to lower relief and also changed the date from Roman numerals (MCMVII) to standard Arabic numerals (1907).
 A total of 361,667 pieces were struck in low relief, making this version widely and readily available.

 Finest Known and Values

-This PR-69 Ultra High Relief Saint-Gaudens Double Eagle is considered to be among the most beautiful coins that have ever been struck by the United States Mint and last sold at public auction for $2,990,000 in November 2005, when it was in PCGS holder.
-This coin is only surpassed by the 1933 double eagle as the most valuable coin of the series.
-Other Ultra High Reliefs have regularly brought over a million dollars at public auction.
+Besides the finest known specimen, other Ultra High Reliefs have survived in extremely high grades.
+Although population reports show higher figures due to resubmissions or crossovers, there are approximately four pieces which have graded PR-68.
+One of these pieces was originally presented to the designer’s widow Augusta Saint-Gaudens in 1908 and includes the initials “ASG” on the edge.
+When this historic piece was auctioned in 2015, it realized a price of $2,115,000.
+Other Ultra High Reliefs have regularly brought over a million dollars at auction.
 Even a circulated specimen in EF condition sold for almost a half million dollars in 2005.
 As can be expected of a coin issue of this rarity, offerings are very scarce and is always considered to be among the numismatic highlights of any given year.